ippontech/blog-usa/posts/modernize-your-website-while-cutting-costs-using-jamstack.md

 };
 ```

-This then allows you to use `file.data` in your component along with the TinaCMS form React hook to link your static content with the TinaCMS editor which looks like the image below.
+This allows you to use `file.data` in your component along with the TinaCMS form React hook to link your static content with the TinaCMS editor which looks like the image below.

 ![TinaCMS on website](https://raw.githubusercontent.com/blandfried/blog-usa/master/images/2021/04/tinacms.png)

 # Automating Sermon Videos

-On the Wordpress, site they had to manually update the sermon video section every Monday.
+On the Wordpress site the church had to manually update the sermon video page every Monday with the latest sermon recording.
 I determined that this should be an automated task; one less thing for them to worry about.
-I ended up accomplishing this automation by using the serverless function capabilities that come with using Next.js and hosting it using Vercel.
+I accomplished this automation by using the serverless function capabilities that come with using Next.js and hosting it using Vercel.
 I wrote a Node.js function that calls the YouTube API to retrieve the five latest uploads.
-To save on API call quotas, I stored the response data in a database since new sermons are uploaded on Sundays and do not change for a week.
+To save on API call quotas, I stored the response data in a database since new sermons are uploaded on Sundays and only change weekly.
 I figured there was no need to call the YouTube API anytime someone visited the site.

-I set up a cron job using [EasyCron](https://www.easycron.com/) that runs on Sunday mornings when the sermons begin, and this calls the YouTube API that I created to fetch the latest videos.
-Since they have a live stream happening, I display the live stream on the website so members do not have to go to YouTube to view the sermons and can watch on the website directly.
+I set up a cron job using [EasyCron](https://www.easycron.com/) that runs on Sunday mornings when the sermons begin, and calls the YouTube API that I created to fetch the latest videos.
+Since they have a live stream, I display the live stream on their watch page and give an snackbar alert that a they can "Watch Live" so members do not have to go to YouTube to view the sermons and can watch on the website directly.

-I originally went with [Github Actions](https://docs.github.com/en/actions/reference/events-that-trigger-workflows#schedule) but I found it to be very unreliable with running at the correct time so I was finding myself on Sundays making the calls manually until I found EasyCron.
-They have an integration with Vercel that made it easy to hook up with my site.
+I originally went with [Github Actions](https://docs.github.com/en/actions/reference/events-that-trigger-workflows#schedule) but I found it to be very unreliable with running at the correct time.
+I was making the API calls manually every Sunday until I found EasyCron.
+They have an integration with Vercel that made it easy to hook up with the site.

 # Database

 I wanted to learn about Cassandra and document style databases so I signed up for the new [DataStax Astra Serveless](https://www.datastax.com/blog/2021/03/astra-serverless-heres-what-you-should-know) database.
-This is probably overkill and could have gone with something simpler but I wanted to learn from this experience so I chose something I was not familiar with.
-With this approach when someone visits the website I make a call to the database and retrieve the video data from there instead of YouTube API.
+This is probably overkill and could have gone with something simpler, but I wanted to learn from this experience so I chose something unfamiliar and interesting.
+With this approach when someone visits the website it makes a call to the database and retrieves the video data from there instead of YouTube API.

 ## Node.js API